 Action Date Monthly Conversion Option Periodic Conversion Option Date by which borrower must give notice of election to convert Lender-specified date.
 Generally, the date will be in the first 5 days of a month for conversions that will become effective on the first day of the second month following the election notice.
 Lender-specified date.
 Generally, the date will be between 15 and 45 days before the scheduled interest rate change date.
-Lender-specified date.
-Generally, the date will fall between 5 and 45 days before the date on which the new converted interest rate will become effective day of the second month following the election notice 1 .
-Scheduled interest rate change date.
+Date by which borrower must pay conversion fee and return executed documents onversion fee and return new converted interest rate will